History of foreign relations of the People's Republic of China: Government and party organizations

+Historically, the People's Liberation Army had greater influence in China's foreign affairs, particularly during the early years of the PRC.

 By the late 1980s, more organizations were involved in China's foreign relations than at any time previously.
 High-level party and government organizations such as the Central Committee, Political Bureau, party Secretariat, party and state Central Military Commissions, National People's Congress, and State Council and such leaders as the premier, president, and Party general secretary all were involved in foreign relations to varying degrees by virtue of their concern with major policy issues, both foreign and domestic.
 The party Secretariat and the State Council together carried the major responsibility for foreign policy decisions.

 By the 1980s, as China's contacts with the outside world grew, party and government leaders at all levels increasingly were involved in foreign affairs.
 The president of the People's Republic fulfilled a ceremonial role as head of state and also was responsible for officially ratifying or abrogating treaties and agreements with foreign nations.
 In addition to meeting with foreign visitors, Chinese leaders, including the president, the premier, and officials at lower levels, traveled abroad regularly.

 In the late 1980s, the Political Bureau which is headed by the General Secretary, previously thought of as the major decision-making body, was no longer the primary party organization involved in foreign policy decision making.
 Instead, the State Council referred major decisions to the Secretariat for resolution and the Political Bureau for ratification.
 Under the party Secretariat, the International Liaison Department had primary responsibility for relations between the Chinese Communist Party and a growing number of foreign political parties.
 Other party organizations whose work was related to foreign relations were the United Front Work Department, responsible for relations with overseas Chinese, the Propaganda Department, and the Foreign Affairs Small Group.

-Of the Chinese government institutions, the highest organ of state power, the National People's Congress, appeared to have only limited influence on foreign policy.
+Of the Chinese government institutions, the supreme organ of state power, the National People's Congress, appeared to have only limited influence on foreign policy.
 In the 1980s the National People's Congress was becoming more active on the international scene by increasing its contacts with counterpart organizations in foreign countries.
 Through its Standing Committee and its Foreign Affairs Committee, the National People's Congress had a voice in foreign relations matters and occasionally prepared reports on foreign policy-related issues for other party and government bodies.